Mingrui-Yu/DLO_planning_2/README.md

 ### An example to test the planner without using Unity

-Test the planner in a custom example environment for tens of times and print the statistic results.
+Test the planner in a custom planning scene for tens of times and print the statistic results.

 ```bash
 rosrun dlo_arm_planning_pkg example_planner_without_unity